 Being a connected smartwatch, the Garmin Forerunner 245 also supports smart notifications and it also counts the basic stats, like steps taken and calories burned, like any other fitness wearable.

 For those who hate carrying a phone on their runs, but do like a bit of motivational soundtracking, we recommend the Garmin Forerunner 245 Music.
-With on-board Spotify playlist storage and six hours of battery life with GPS, pulse tracking and music, all you need add is a pair of the best Bluetooth running headphones for a light and smartphone-free running experience.
+With on-board Spotify playlist storage and six hours of battery life with GPS, pulse tracking and music, all you need add is a pair of the best running headphones for a light and smartphone-free running experience.

 Garmin Forerunner 245 review: activity tracking and precision